laberning/openrowingmonitor/docs/physics_openrowingmonitor.md

 > k = I \* &Delta;(1/&omega;) / &Delta;t

-This can be transformed as the definition of the slope of a line, by reformulating it as:
+This can be transformed as the definition of the slope of a line, by reformulating this formula as:

 > k / I = &Delta;(1/&omega;) / &Delta;t

-Thus k/I represents the slope of the graph depicted by time from the start of the recovery phase on the x-axis and 1/&omega; on the y axis.
+Thus k/I represents the slope of the graph depicted by time on the x-axis and 1/&omega; on the y axis, during a specific recovery phase of the stroke.
 This formula can be simplified further as the angular velocity &omega; is determined by:

 > &omega; = (2&pi; / Number of impulses per revolution) / currentDt